Health Library

 The following may help prevent and treat tissue and bone loss:

-See the PDQ summary on Nutrition in Cancer Care for more information about managing mouth sores, dry mouth, and taste changes.
+For more information about managing mouth sores, dry mouth, and taste changes, see Nutrition During Cancer Treatment.

 Managing Oral Complications of High-Dose Chemotherapy and / or Stem Cell Transplant